PopovMP/dbil/README.md

 The syntax is the same as MongoDB: `{a: 1, b: 1}` to return only the `a` and `b` fields, `{a: 0, b: 0}` to omit these two fields.
 You cannot use both modes at the time, except for `_id` which is by default always returned and which you can choose to omit.
-You can project on nested documents.

 ```javascript
 // Same database as above